Using the pg-upmap

 The key caveat to this new mechanism is that it requires that all clients understand the new pg-upmap structure in the OSDMap.

-To allow use of the feature, you must tell the cluster that it only needs to support luminous (and newer) clients with:
+To allow use of the feature on existing clusters, you must tell the cluster that it only needs to support luminous (and newer) clients with:

 ceph osd set-require-min-compat-client luminous